Editors Reads

 Who This Book Is For

 The readers who respond most strongly to Think Like a Monk tend to be those at significant life transitions — post-graduation, mid-career reassessment, recovery from relationship or professional failure — who are questioning whether the conventional success script they were given is actually the right script for them.
-The dharma framework provides a language for thinking about this question.
+The dharma framework provides a language for thinking about this question, and the book’s gentle, encouraging tone makes it an unintimidating entry point for people who would never pick up a denser work of philosophy or psychology.
+Readers already steeped in mindfulness literature, by contrast, will find much of the material familiar, and those seeking real philosophical depth will find the synthesis too simplified.

 Our rating: 4.1/5 — A practical and accessible translation of ancient wisdom for contemporary life, most valuable for readers seeking purpose-oriented alternatives to achievement culture.